commercetools/sphere-node-product-csv-sync/README.md

     -p, --projectKey <key>       your SPHERE.IO project-key
-    -i, --clientId <id>          your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>  your OAuth client secret for the SPHERE.IO API --sphereHost <host>          SPHERE.IO API host to connecto to --timeout [millis]           Set timeout for requests
-    --verbose                    give more feedback during action
+    -i, --clientId <id>          your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>  your OAuth client secret for the SPHERE.IO API --sphereHost <host>          SPHERE.IO API host to connect to --sphereAuthHost <host>      SPHERE.IO OAuth host to connect to --timeout [millis]           Set timeout for requests (default is 300000) --verbose                    give more feedback during action
     --debug                      give as many feedback as possible
 ```